-Principles of
+Principles of Data visualization

 In the spring of 2021, nearly all of the American West was in a drought.
 By April of that year, officials in Southern California had declared a water emergency, citing unprecedented conditions.

 This wouldn’t have come as news to those living in California and other Western states.
 Drought conditions like those in the West in 2021 are becoming increasingly common.
 Yet communicating the extent of problem remains difficult.
 How can we show the data in a way that accurately represents it while making it compelling enough to get people to take notice?